knownasilya/knownasilya.github.io/content/emberwithgraphql.md

 First of all, I miss having a model class for each entity as I'd have with Ember Data before hand.
 This becomes obvious once you have a single entity type that you use all over your app, and in my case this was the repeated use of `{{this.user.firstName}} {{this.user.lastName}}` instead of `{{this.user.name}}`.
 This is not as fun to work with, and you end up repeating yourself manytimes for a value that should be derived.

-Fortunately there is a solution, and it's called client resolvers.
+Fortunately there is a solution of sorts; it's called client resolvers.
 I didn't end up using them, since I learned about them a bit late, but they go something like this:

 ```js
 export default class OverriddenApolloService extends ApolloService {